Planning your Vertical Garden is different from planning a traditional garden, but shouldn’t be done with any less care.

-Step One: Consider your location.
-Ideally, vegetable plants should get at least six hours of sustained sunlight a day, so pick a spot that will allow for maximum sun while minimizing filtered light through trees.
-If a large wall on the side of your house gets the best light, that’s a perfect spot to consider, and even well-lit balconies and porches will work.
+Ideally, vegetable plants in your Vertical Garden should get at least six hours of sustained sunlight a day.
+Pick a spot that will allow for maximum sun while minimizing filtered light through trees.
+If a large wall on the side of your house gets the best light, that’s a perfect spot to consider.
+Even well-lit balconies and porches will work.
 If it’s available, a south-facing location is the best.

-A wonderful aspect of vertical gardening is when choosing a location, you’re not as limited by space as you would be with a traditional garden.
-In fact, you’ll probably find that you have an abundance of available space when you consider growing up rather than out.
-Consider that an area as small as an apartment balcony can serve as an excellent vertical gardening spot with just a few containers and trellis supports.
+A wonderful aspect of vertical gardening is choosing a location.
+You’re not as limited by space as you would be with a traditional garden.
+In fact, you’ll probably find that you have an abundance of available space to grow up rather than out.
+Remember that an area as small as an apartment balcony can serve as an excellent vertical gardening spot.
+Just a few containers and trellis supports will do the trick.

-Step Two: As with any vegetable garden, make sure that wherever you choose to place it is close to a convenient source of water or can be reached by a garden hose.
+As with any vegetable garden, make sure that wherever you choose to place it is close to a convenient source of water.
+Ideally, your Vertical Garden can be reached by a garden hose.

-Step Three: Depending on your space, you’ll want to decide whether to plant your vegetables in soil at the base of your growing area or use containers.
-In either case, use a good gardening soil and augment it with rich compost to provide the nutrients your plants will need.
+Depending on your space, you’ll want to decide whether to plant your vegetables in soil at the base of your growing area or use containers.
+In either case, use a good gardening soil.
+Augment it with rich compost to provide the nutrients your plants will need.

-Step Four: Carefully consider what you’re planning to grow.
-Naturally vining vegetables come to mind immediately, but don’t rule out other vegetables and herbs that grow closer to the ground.
+Carefully consider what you’re planning to grow in your Vertical Garden.
+Naturally vining vegetables are perfect, of course.
+However, don’t rule out other vegetables and herbs that grow closer to the ground.
 While vining plants will likely require a trellis or some other form of support, those that don’t vine can be planted in nearly anything that you can hang or mount on a vertical surface.

-Step Five: Plant seeds just as you would in a traditional gardening, taking care to leave enough space according to the planting instructions.
-When planting vegetables that will need a support structure, don’t forget to install the supports at the same time you plant, because doing so after the plants have sprouted can damage the root systems.
+Plant seeds just as you would in a traditional gardening.
+Take care to leave enough space according to the planting instructions.
+When planting vegetables that will need a support structure, don’t forget to install the supports at the same time you plant.
+Adding supports after the plants have sprouted can damage the young root systems.

-Step Six: As your vining plants sprout and mature, “train” them to grow upward by manually threading the young vines up through the support system.
-This is an ongoing process and should be part of your regular garden upkeep.
+As your vining plants sprout and mature, “train” them to grow upward.
+Simply manually thread the young vines up through the support system.
+This is an ongoing process and should be part of your regular Vertical Garden upkeep.